xiaosuhu/fNIRS-DataProcessing-Pipelines-w-functions/README.md

 ## NIRS Data Quality Control
 1. Signal-to-noise-ratio (SNR)
-2. Oxy-deoxy anti (cross) correlation check
-   - Because deoxy is usually slower than oxy (a few seconds), thus a cross correlation with lags might be used
-   - Oxy response is usually 3-4 times larger in scale than de-oxy response
-3. Cardiac response in the signal (maybe able to use scalp coupling index to check)
+2. Cardiac response in the signal (with NIRx this can be done visually)
-4. Motion artifact check
+3. Motion artifact correction with nirstoolbox
    - Wavelet
    - PCA
-   - Spline interpolation
    - TDDR
+4. Oxy-deoxy anti (cross) correlation check
+   - Because deoxy is usually slower than oxy (a few seconds), thus a cross correlation with lags might be used
+   - Oxy response is usually 3-4 times larger in scale than de-oxy response
+   - We DO NOT uaually do this in practice because it is very hard to set a threshold

 ## Analysis Workflow